Should you study data analytics or business analytics?

 Data analytics vs. business analytics: which degree is right for you?

-That said, data analytics might be a better option if you prefer to work with and analyze raw data rather than understand the data's operational applications.
+Still, data analytics might be a better option if you prefer to work with and analyze raw data rather than understand the data's operational applications.